ancient-military-history

 The Citizen-Soldier of the Roman Republic

-• Armor: A bronze cuirass (for wealthier soldiers) or a lorica hamata (chainmail) made of interlocking rings.
-Scale armor (lorica squamata) was also used.
+- Armor: A bronze breastplate (for wealthier men) or a lorica hamata (iron chainmail) that provided good mobility.
+Scale armor (lorica squamata) was also used, especially by officers.

-• Weapons: The gladius hispaniensis, a short stabbing sword (initially copied from Iberian tribes), and two pila (heavy javelins designed to bend on impact, making them unusable by the enemy).
+- Weapons: The gladius hispaniensis, a stabbing sword 60–70 cm long adopted from Iberian tribes, and two pila—heavy javelins with soft iron shanks that bent on impact, making them unusable by the enemy.
+A dagger (pugio) was carried as a backup.

-• Other gear: A dagger (pugio), and for longer marches, a pila muralia (stake for palisades), a cloak, a cooking pot, and rations.
+- Marching gear: A pila muralia (stake for fortifications), a cloak, a bronze cooking pot, and rations for several days.

 The Marian Reforms: Birth of the Professional Legionary